pyth-network/pyth-gitbook/token-holders/participate-in-governance.md

 Any wallet that owns Pyth tokens can participate in governance.
 Doing so requires locking Pyth tokens in the staking contract.

-To get started with governance :
+To get started with governance:
 - Lock your tokens in the [staking program](how-to-stake.md)
 - Cast your votes in the [governance program](how-to-vote.md)